BuzzFeed News: Steele dossier

 On January 10, 2017, CNN reported on the existence of classified documents that claimed Russia had compromising personal and financial information about President-elect Donald Trump.
 Trump and President Barack Obama had both been briefed on the content of the dossier the previous week.
 CNN did not publish the dossier, or any specific details of the dossier, as they could not be verified.
 Later the same day, BuzzFeed News published a 35-page dossier nearly in-full.
 BuzzFeed News said that the dossier was unverified and "includes some clear errors".
-The dossier had been read widely by political and media figures in Washington, and previously been sent to multiple journalists who had declined to publish it as unsubstantiated.
+The dossier had been read widely by political and media figures in Washington.
+It previously had been sent to multiple journalists who had declined to publish it as unsubstantiated.

 The next day, Trump responded, calling the website a "failing pile of garbage" during a news conference.
 The publication of the dossier was also met with criticism from, among others, CNN reporter Jake Tapper, who called it irresponsible.
 BuzzFeed News editor-in-chief Ben Smith defended the site's decision to publish the dossier.

 BuzzFeed News faced at least two lawsuits as a result of publishing the dossier.
 In February 2017, Aleksej Gubarev, the Russian chief of the technology company XBT, and a figure named in the dossier, sued BuzzFeed News for defamation.
 The suit centered on the allegations from the dossier that XBT had been "using botnets and porn traffic to transmit viruses, plant bugs, steal data and conduct 'altering operations' against the Democratic Party leadership".
 In response, BuzzFeed redacted the name of the company and official in its published dossier.
-In May 2017, Mikhail Fridman, Petr Aven, and German Khan – the owners of Alfa Bank – filed a defamation lawsuit against BuzzFeed News for publishing the unverified dossier, which alleged financial ties and collusion between Putin, Trump, and the three bank owners.
+In May 2017, Mikhail Fridman, Petr Aven, and German Khan – the owners of Alfa Bank – filed a defamation lawsuit against BuzzFeed News for publishing the unverified dossier.
+It alleged financial ties and collusion between Putin, Trump, and the three bank owners.
 In January 2018, one year after the dossier became public, Trump's lawyer Michael D. Cohen, who was also named in the dossier, filed a defamation lawsuit against BuzzFeed News.
 The same day, Ben Smith again defended the publication in a New York Times op-ed, calling it "undoubtedly real news".
 In February 2018, BuzzFeed News sued the Democratic National Committee to obtain their internal investigation documents regarding the hack of their server during the presidential campaign in order for the journal to better defend itself against Gubarev's lawsuit.
 In April 2018, Cohen dropped his defamation suit.